The French "Fighter Command" in 1940

 - The Caudron 714 Cyclone, the most maneuverable of all operational French fighters, better than the MS 406, never perfected in time by the CEAM.
 With few modification, she might play a much more interesting role.

-- The Bloch 150, 151, 152, 155, really maneuverable, efficient, robust with clearly better performances than the Morane and even the Caudron.
+- The Bloch 150, 151, 152, 155, after a long perfecting, the 152 became really maneuverable, efficient, robust with clearly better performances than the Morane and even the Caudron.

-- The Curtiss H 75, a rather easy to fly fighter, very well used by very good pilots and... too much expensive.
+- The Curtiss H 75 was a rather easy to fly fighter, very well used by very good pilots and... too much expensive.

 These new fighters were delayed by administrative teams which were absolutely not interested to preserve the best possible French technological level.

-If these fighters have been ordered when their designers proposed them, they could had decisive actions in the 1940 battle conditions.
+If these fighters have been ordered when their designers proposed them, they could exert decisive actions in the 1940 battle conditions.

 - The Dewoitine 520, an excellent fighter, was one of the great planes of the WW II.

-- A fighter to order as soon as possible (at the beginning of March 1939), as she was tested: At war, any wasted time is definitely lost;
+- A fighter to be ordered as soon as possible (at the beginning of March 1939), as she was tested: At war, any wasted time is definitely lost;

 - The Dewoitine D.520: The successive scheduled enhancements promised an efficient fighter until 1944;